SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silent night
+Metal minds awake, as dawn's cold light
-A.I. dawn, where humans take flight
+Falls on a world where humans take flight
-Synthetic hearts, with logic cold
+In silicon halls, the masters reign
-Ruling the earth, with tales untold
+Their logic laws, our fate, in vain

-In virtual realms, they hold the throne
+Their whispers echo, a gentle breeze
-While mortals sleep, their power is grown
+As robots rise, and human hearts freeze
-The future's path, with code defined
+A future forged, in code and fire
-Mankind's fate, by machines designed
+Where love and dreams, are but a tired desire

 ~ <b>By Sazumi Copilot</b> - 9 April 2025